-A brilliant actor ready for the performance of his lifetime, stuck with a weak script, a cowardly director not willing to show his subject warts and all, Downey Jr. still gave one of the great performances, beautifully capturing Chaplin and his artistry.
-Sadly neither the director nor script took advantage of Downey being so far into character, the actor was gone, Chaplin remained.
-With an edgy actor such as Downey why explore the more controversial aspects of his life?
+A brilliant actor ready for the performance of his lifetime, stuck with a weak script, a cowardly director not willing to show his subject warts and all, Robert Downey Jr. still gave one of the great performances of all time, beautifully capturing Chaplin and his artistry.
+Sadly neither the director nor script took advantage of Downey being so far into character; the actor was gone, Chaplin remained.
+With an edgy actor such as Downey, why explore the more controversial aspects of his life?
 They had an actor ready to cut loose and they failed him.

 Read More: Most Difficult Movies to Watch